parsampsh/adminx/CONTRIBUTING.md

 $ composer format
 ```

-This command makes style fixes changes on the source code.
+This command makes style fixes on the source code.

 ## Make ready environment
 After cloning this project, do the following steps to make ready development environment: